picocms/Pico/in-depth/submission_guidelines.md

   * Optionally, you can provide multiple fullsize screenshots.
 These will automatically cycle on the page as a carousel.
   * If you omit a fullsize image, the page will automatically use a two-column layout instead.
 This may be useful for plugins that are too abstract to screenshot.
 * A `thumbnail` screenshot of your item.
-  * If you omit a thumbnail image, the page will automatically use our default thumbnail and special style.
+  * If you omit a thumbnail image, the page will automatically use our default thumbnail and an alternate style.

 Here's an example of how we keep this section organized: